pietvanzoen/gifable/README.md

 # Gifable

-Self hosted gif library.
+Gifable is a self hostable gif library manager.

+## Features

-- Add gifs to your library with comments.
+- Add gifs to your library with searchable comments.
 - Find your perfect gif quickly.
 - Upload gifs to your S3 compatible bucket.

+## Running

+Gifable is available as a docker image at `ghcr.io/pietvanzoen/gifable:latest`.